LIFE STORY

 Moving to live and work Japan in 1969, my first impression was simply the feeling of blessed peace.

-I soon came to meet up with some of Japan’s progressives, people who shared my feelings about that Vietnam war.
+Soon some of Japan’s progressives came to know of my existence – mainly people who shared my feelings about that Vietnam war.
 One was Ohira Masayoshi, the intelligent LDP (Liberal Democratic Party) politician who later became prime minister of Japan (1978-80).

 Like many politicians in Japan, he liked to create committees to support him.
 The one on which I found myself was his plan to create garden cities.

-Since I rather liked the warm humanity in the multitude of the ‘villages’ that naturally come together to make up the mega city of Tokyo, I did not see much need for artificial ’new towns’.
+Since I rather liked the warm humanity in the multitude of the ‘villages’ that naturally come together to create mega cities like Tokyo, I did not see much need for artificial ’new towns’.
 But I liked his personality.

 It was Ohira who, in the middle of the Vietnam War, said on the record that Japan should not be too critical of the US over Vietnam: The US was simply making the same mistakes in Vietnam as Japan had made with its former attempts to occupy Asian countries.